-26. Oral assessments should ideally be double marked.
+- 21. Oral assessments should ideally be double marked.
 All oral assessments should be recorded for moderation purposes.
-Oral assessments that are at Levels 6 or 7, and worth 30% or more, should be double marked.
-Where opportunities for effective double marking/moderation are limited, the weighting given to this form of assessment should be carefully considered.
-For further information, please see AQF7.
+Oral assessments that are at Levels 6 or 7, and worth 30% or more, should be double marked. - 22.
+Where opportunities for effective double marking/moderation are limited, the weighting given to this form of assessment should be carefully considered. - 23.
+For oral assessments at Levels 4 or 5, less than 30% of the course mark, have one marker.
+All of these oral assessments are recorded and a sample is moderated. - 24.
+Sample oral assessments at all levels must be moderated by the External Examiner. - 25.
+For further information, please see AQF7 Part C.